 I just love the fact that as Black women these days, we get to freely celebrate all of us: the curly, kinky, coily, 4C hair, big lips, skin tones that run the gamut from white chocolate to delicious coffee bean with all sorts of caramel and hazelnut in between; we’re celebrating our stretch marks and scars, our hips and curves and everything that makes us queen!

-I posted the photo below to Instagram a few weeks back and wrote the following caption, because that day my queendom was poppin’!
+I posted the below to Instagram a few weeks back, because that day my queendom was poppin’!
 And I now present it as an ode to all my little brown girls!

 When I was a little brown girl playing with balloons and exploring my friend’s features, someone told me I was special, that the caramel that was my skin made me a queen.
 They told me that my lips were so big because when they spread, my smile alone could light up a room.
 They said my hair was to be worn like a crown atop my head, my neck should always be regal and my shoulders broad but feminine.
 They said little brown girls were magic.
 As a little brown girl someone told me that being a little brown girl was dope AF…and they were oh so right!!
 Cheers to all little brown girls!

 Social media has played such an amazing role in helping Black women to see other Black women and celebrate them.
 There are so many pages and sites set up today that continuously teach us to love ourselves, that show us women who look like us when the media has neglected to do so for so long, pages that encourages us to embrace what makes us unique and that reminds us daily that our melanin is indeed poppin’!
 I’m never one to keep the goodies to myself, so I wanted to share my 6 fave beauty and lifestyle IG pages that show much love to our melanin in all areas!
 P.S.I’m an Instagram junkie, follow my page!